Gregory P. McGuckin: District 10

+Government legal work

 In 2020, McGuckin was appointed the Director of Public Law for the Township of Toms River.
 Toms River Councilman Daniel Rodrick filed a lawsuit against McGuckin claiming he was illegally hired for the job.
-The lawsuit was dismissed by the Assignment Judge of the New Jersey Superior Court, Ocean County, with prejudice due to Rodrick's complaint having no merit.
-Rodrick cost that taxpayers of Toms River Township thousands of dollars in legal fees to defend the frivolous lawsuit.
+The lawsuit was dismissed with prejudice by the Assignment Judge of the New Jersey Superior Court's Ocean County division due to Rodrick's complaint having no merit.